The most adorable classic vintage underwear online. Free Shipping on all UK orders.

 Signed in as:

 What is a vintage slip?
+How to buy your first vintage slip.
 A slip, also known as an underskirt, petticoat, or half-slip, is an undergarment originally designed to be worn for modesty and comfort underneath a skirt or dress.
 It’s made of smooth material such as nylon, satin or silk which helps it gently cling to the body, giving an added layer between the skirt and your skin.
 Although slips are not necessary for most garments these days due to the design innovations of ready-to-wear fashion, they still serve a practical purpose in providing fluidity, body shape definition and coverage, as well as being glamorous for their own sake.

 "I bought my first vintage slip and I've never looked back".